Rutgers-RPL/socket-rocket/README.md

 # RRPL Web GUI
-GUI for visualizing real-time telemetry data
+RPL GUI for visualizing real-time telemetry data.
+Client side is built using React and Server side is built in Python.
+The server handles incoming packets from the board and sends it the client via websockets to be displayed in the GUI.

 ## First Time Set Up
 1) Clone the repo
     ```